flatpak/flatpak-docs/docs/electron.rst

 Launching the app
 -----------------

-The Electron app is run through a simple script.
-This can be given any name but must be specified in the manifest's ``"command":`` property.
-See below a sample wrapper for launching app:
+The Electron app is run through a simple shell script that wraps `zypak <https://github.com/refi64/zypak>`_.
+This script can be given any name but must be specified in the manifest's :ref:`Command` property.
+See below for a sample wrapper to launch the app:

 .. code-block:: yaml

   - type: script
     dest-filename: run.sh
     commands:
-      - zypak-wrapper.sh /app/main/electron-sample-app "$@"
+      - zypak-wrapper /app/main/electron-sample-app "$@"

 Build commands
 --------------

-Last but not least, since the simple build option is being used, a list of build commands must be provided.
+Last but not least, since the ``simple`` build system is being used, a list of build commands must be provided.
 As can be seen, ``npm`` is run with the ``npm_config_offline=true`` environment variable, installing dependencies from packages that have already been cached.
 These are copied to ``/app/main/``.